FelixOnline/v2/content/articles/2013-1-25-translation-unit-under-threat.md

 subtitle: >
   Petition to save Unit gets over 4,700 signatures in just one week Members of staff now unsure of their future
 date: "2013-01-25 01:04:24 +0000"

 # Attributes from Felix Online V1
 id: "3173"
 old_path: /news/3173/translation-unit-under-threat
 aliases:
  - /news/3173/translation-unit-under-threat
+imported: true
+comments:
+ - Surely if science is all about the development and dissemination of what we know about the world and beyond that translation is a key means to facilitate thisEnglish may have become the universal language of science but it is by no means the only language that scientific work is carried out in Translation has played a role in science from the middle ages onwards is still relevant today and will continue to be in the future The study of translation and science together should be a core part of the colleges businessIf the dissemination of medical and scientific knowledge does not constitute part of the Imperial Colleges core strategy it would be interesting to know what does And if the current students at Imperial are allowed to continue to work towards an Imperial College degree how will they be able to do this without the support of supervisors  The decision on the part of the Management Board seems ill considered  It also seems terrible that such a seemingly offthecuff and ruthless dec

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true